plotly/dash/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 Thanks so much for your interest in Dash!

-Before you post an issue here, could you quickly search for your issue in the Dash [community forum](https://community.plot.ly/c/dash)?

-GitHub issues are great for bug reports, the community forum is great for implementation questions.
+Before posting an issue here, please check the Dash [community forum](https://community.plot.ly/c/dash) to see if the topic has already been discussed.
+The community forum is also great for implementation questions.
 When in doubt, please feel free to just post the issue here :)

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]